top of page

 4. How Long Do I Have to File an FMLA Complaint?

-Employees typically have two years to file a lawsuit for FMLA violations.
+Employees typically have 2 years to file an FMLA lawsuit.
 However, in cases involving willful misconduct by the employer, the statute of limitations may extend to three years.

 5. What Compensation Can I Receive for FMLA Violations?